TAX TIME 2025

 The ATO’s Occupation and industry specific guides are a useful reminder to tax payers about what they can and cannot claim.

-Ensure clients declare all rental income received, and do not declare net rent (instead of gross rent) then claim expenses (such as property management fees) again against the net rent.
+Ensure all rental income received, and do not declare net rent (instead of gross rent) then claim expenses (such as property management fees) again against the net rent.

 Ensure that interest expenses are correctly apportioned where the property is used for private use, the property is not genuinely available for rent or there is mixed use of borrowed funds.